Constructor University

-Constructor University is an international, private, residential research university located in Vegesack, Bremen, Germany.
+Constructor University, formerly Jacobs University Bremen, is an international, private, residential research university located in Vegesack, Bremen, Germany.
 It offers study programs in engineering, humanities, natural and social sciences, in which students can acquire bachelor's, master's or doctorate degrees.

 Most of the instruction at the university is in English.
-Constructor University’s students come from more than 110 countries, with about 80% foreign students and approximately 33% international faculty members.
+Constructor University's students come from more than 110 countries, with about 80% foreign students and approximately 33% international faculty members.